add-am/add-am/README.md

  ---

   ##  Hi, I’m Adam Shand, a data analyst experienced in R and Python.
-Currently I am creating end-to-end scripts for environmental data collected in and around the Great Barrier Reef.
+Currently I am creating end-to-end scripts for environmental data collected from the Great Barrier Reef.
 Head over to [Dry Tropics Partnership for Healthy Waters](https://drytropicshealthywaters.org/) to see some of my publications.

 ---